 While he was seeking to be a performer, he performed for the bands ‘Crawling King Snakes’ and ‘Band of Joy’ from England.

 Early Life & Career.

-In 1968, Robert Plant was auditioned by Jimmy Page as a requirement for a lead singer for his band ‘The Yardbirds.’
-Plant was initially referred by Terry Reid for the band and the hunt for Page successfully ended.
+In 1968, Robert Plant was auditioned by Jimmy Page for a lead singer of his band ‘The Yardbirds.’
+He was initially referred by Terry Reid for the band and the hunt for Page successfully ended.

 Soon Bonham joined the band, a drummer that Plant has previously worked with and Page brought his acquaintance John Paul Jones who filled in the band as well.

 The group soon formed the name ‘The New Yardbirds’ and began taking a shot at their first album collection.

 The band started touring in Scandinavian countries but they got a ‘stop instant letter’ from one of the past individuals from ‘The Yardbirds.’

 The group decided to rename themselves and they finally settled for ‘Led Zeppelin.’